 And now we're back to this idea of guardian angels and parts of heaven which are looking after you and giving you your inspiration for your cartoons, Bob and giving the great inspiration to James for his amazing writings.

-He said, I don't think God would be so mean as to only give us one go at this one chance to get it right.
+She said, I don't think God would be so mean as to only give us one go at this.

 Assuming we can perfect it.

-Such a tiny, you know, a tiny little blip of 80 or 90 years or whatever, whatever anyone gets is with so much to learn, so many mistakes to potentially make.
+It was such a tiny, you know, a tiny little blip of 80 or 90 years or whatever anyone gets.

 And so late.

-I mean, that's not going to be a fair deal, is it?
+That's not a fair deal, is it?

 But now you're on the biggest problem of all, which is the problem of good and evil, and I think we can resolve that.